scottmckendry/sunsetr/README.md

 # sunsetr

-Automatic color temperature controller for hyprsunset.
+Automatic color temperature controller for hyprsunset with smooth transitions.

 ![This image was taken using a shader to simulate the effect of hyprsunset](sunsetr.png)